 CSWM Depot Closures

-The Comox Strathcona Waste Management (CSWM) unstaffed recycling depots located at Campbell River’s Strathcona Gardens Recreation Complex and the Courtenay Country Market are now permanently closed, effective July 1, 2020.
+The Comox Strathcona Waste Management (CSWM) unstaffed recycling depots located at the Sportsplex in Campbell River and the Canex Retail Store in Comox will close permanently this summer, effective July 1, 2021.

 There are excellent alternative options for recycling in these communities, and residents are encouraged to instead utilize their municipal curbside recycling service for those who have access, or to drop off recyclables at one of the local Return-It depots or at either of the waste management centres in the region.
-These facilities are all supported by Recycle BC and accept any materials that can be recycled curbside, as well as glass, plastic bags, outer wrap and foam packaging.
+These depot facilities are all supported by Recycle BC and accept any materials that are accepted at the closing unstaffed depots, as well as glass, plastic bags, outer wrap and foam packaging.

-“We want to uphold a great standard for recycling in our area, and these unstaffed depots were targets for illegal dumping that just don’t reflect the standard of service that we would like to see with our waste management service,” said Marc Rutten, General Manager of Engineering Services.
-“Thankfully, there are a number of Recycle BC supported options in our communities that allows us to recycle more items, more effectively.”
+“These unstaffed depots have unfortunately been targets for illegal dumping for years, and just don’t reflect the standard of service that we would like to see with our waste management service,” said Vivian Schau, Senior Manager of CSWM Services.
+“We want to uphold a great standard for recycling in our area, and luckily there are a number of Recycle BC supported options in our communities that allows us to recycle more items, in an effective and responsible manner with full transparency.”

 These Recycle BC supported locations include Return-It depots at 1580 Willow St., Campbell River; 493 Puntledge Road, Courtenay; 678 Anderton Road.
 Comox; as well as the Campbell River and Comox Valley Waste Management Centres.